West Warwick High School

 West Warwick Senior High School (abbreviated as WWHS) is a public high school in West Warwick, Rhode Island, United States.
 In 2023, West Warwick High School is ranked 21st of 62 within Rhode Island by US News.
 The total enrollment is 1044 students; the total minority enrollment is 31%, and 48% of students are economically disadvantaged.
 West Warwick High School is the only high school in the West Warwick.

-Students have the opportunity to follow a traditional college preparatory program, join one of Tollgate High School's vocational program, or pursue a Rhode Island Department of Education (RIDE) Career-to-Education Pathway Program.
+Students have the opportunity to follow a traditional college preparatory program, join one of Toll Gate High School's vocational program, or pursue a Rhode Island Department of Education (RIDE) Career-to-Education Pathway Program.